 Risks of Skipping flossing during Invisalign Treatment

-Certain people are more predisposed to dental complications than others, depending on the individual enamel strength.
+Certain people are more predisposed to dental complications than others, depending on individual enamel strength.
 Saliva pH and tooth alignment—yes, the way your teeth are shaped—can make you more susceptible to gum disease.
 If you’re using Invisalign, there’s a good chance it’s because you are unhappy with your current teeth alignment.
-Dr. David Pechersky, an Orthodontist, highlights the importance of flossing when your teeth are more crooked, as opposed to straight teeth, which have more of a self-cleansing mechanism:
+Dr. David Pechersky, Orthodontist and inventor of Movemints clear aligner mints, highlights the importance of flossing when your teeth aren't evenly aligned:

 “Overlapping teeth contact each other from their edge all the way down to the gums, preventing the bristles of the toothbrush from going through.”

 Pechersky points out that flossing is the least expensive and most efficient way to clean teeth that overlap, so get flossing!

 Here’s something else to think about.
 When you finish eating and put your clear aligners back on, it could be awhile before you take them out again.
 If food does get lodged in your teeth after a meal, those particles get to sit in a moist, bacteria-inducing environment because your teeth are covered by the trays.
 That’s about as bad for your teeth as it sounds, and a primary contributor to Invisalign bad breath.

 So try to floss after every meal to prevent this from happening during your Invisalign treatment.
 If that sounds like a pipe dream during your busy day, consider using floss picks like these, from Knotty Floss.
 They are made with biodegradable cornstarch and grapefruit seed extract-infused floss!

 Flossing is essential to removing plaque from your teeth, which constantly accumulates from the food we eat.
 If not cleaned, plaque can lead to gum inflammation or disease.